poshbotio/PoshBot/README.md

 $myBotConfig = New-PoshBotConfiguration @botParams

-#start a new instance of PoshBot interactively or in a job.
+# Start a new instance of PoshBot interactively or in a job.
 Start-PoshBot -Configuration $myBotConfig #-AsJob
 ```